Espionage Act of 1917: Mid-20th century Soviet spies

 Navy employee Hafis Salich sold Soviet agent Mihail Gorin information regarding Japanese activities in the late 1930s.
 Gorin v.
 United States (1941) was cited in many later espionage cases for its discussion of the charge of "vagueness", an argument made against the terminology used in certain portions of the law, such as what constitutes "national defense" information.

 Later in the 1940s, several incidents prompted the government to increase its investigations into Soviet espionage.
 These included the Venona project decryptions, the Elizabeth Bentley case, the atomic spies cases, the First Lightning Soviet nuclear test, and others.
 Many suspects were surveilled, but never prosecuted.
 These investigations were dropped, as seen in the FBI Silvermaster Files.
 There were also many successful prosecutions and convictions under the Act.

 In August 1950, Julius and Ethel Rosenberg were indicted under Title 50, sections 32a and 34, in connection with giving nuclear secrets to the Soviet Union.
 Anatoli Yakovlev was indicted as well.
 In 1951, Morton Sobell and David Greenglass were indicted.
 After a controversial trial in 1951, the Rosenbergs were sentenced to death.
-They were executed in 1953, making their two sons orphans.
-The boys were adopted by another family.
+They were executed in 1953.
 In the late 1950s, several members of the Soble spy ring, including Robert Soblen, and Jack and Myra Soble, were prosecuted for espionage.
 In the mid-1960s, the act was used against James Mintkenbaugh and Robert Lee Johnson, who sold information to the Soviets while working for the U.S. Army in Berlin.